Amineeddaoudi/Deep-Learning-and-Reverse-Engineering-for-3D-Model-Analysis-Breaking-Down-and-Reuse/README.md

 modeling workflow, especially in the feature extraction step, is poised to enhance the transformation of real-world objects into CAD-compatible formats, ensuring the creation of accurate and high-quality 3D models for diverse and demanding applications.

+The first project ==> This code essentially demonstrates the utilization of a VAE to generate new shapes based on learned features from a dataset, and it saves these generated shapes as STL files for further analysis or use.
+Adjustments to parameters and model architecture can tailor the generation process according to specific needs or datasets.

+The second project ==> My 2nd script demonstrates a workflow for generating and visualizing 3D point clouds and reconstructed surfaces from 3D mesh data.
+The code utilizes various Python libraries to handle mesh processing, point cloud generation, and 3D visualization.
+The primary goal is to showcase the process of sampling points on a 3D mesh, creating a point cloud, and reconstructing a surface from that point cloud.
+Additionally, it provides examples of exporting the generated point cloud and reconstructed surface in widely used formats like PLY and STL.